freifunk-voreifel/supernode-install/README-Domains.md

 Each subnet is assocciated with one tunneldigger hood.
 Tunneldigger is listenning on port 20000 + n.

-For each tunneldigger hood a bridge interface br-bat<n> is started.
+For each tunneldigger hood a bridge interface mesh-bat<n> is started.
 The bridge is added to a batman interface bat<n>.

 The interfaces are started with a servide batman@bat<n>.service